thomasyang44/info/README.md

-# 2022 SKO Tech Academy - Business Automation
+# Thomas Yang - Info

 ## 1. Goal
 The general aim of this advanced training is to make the technical sellers PoT/PoC ready for the portfolio.
 At the end of this training, the technical sellers should be able to take a customer problem, use their knowledge of the portfolio, then plan, define and execute the PoC/PoT using the components in the portfolio.